terminal42/contao-inserttags/README.md

 ### Removed "mode"

-The FE/BE mode is no longer supported, as insert tags are only present in the frontend.
+This option has been removed completely, as insert tags are only present in the frontend.

 ### Removed "cacheOutput"

-The cache output feature is no longer available.
+This option has been removed completely.